lchastain/MemoryBank/src/main/resources/help/markdown/Description.md

+# Description of the Application -
+Essentially it is a selection tree with a menubar and a viewing area.
+The tree 'grows' over time as the user adds their personal info.

 The app consists of a menubar over a vertically split pane.
 In the left side of the split
     pane is an application navigation tree that controls the content of the right side of the split pane as well as the available choices on the menubar.
 The navigation tree has selectable branches and leaves (nodes) with descriptive names so that user selection is intuitive.
-A listing of the available nodes is given below, along with the descriptions of the associated right-side panels.
-Menu options are detailed in the Controls document.
+A listing of the available tree nodes is given below, along with the descriptions of the associated viewing panels and menu bar options.

 ## Tree Nodes: